aftongirl/aftongirl/README.md

 # ‘🐇 ♡ 🌸‚
 ## Basic Info
+Elizabeth Afton ♡ did/osdd alter
-my name is elizabeth afton ♡ sys little i also go by ↓
+i also go by ↓

-lizzy / liz
+Lizzy / Liz

-beth / bethy
+Beth / Bethy

+Elise / Lisa / Liza

+Lizzy-Lizard

-elise / lisa
+Eza / E

-lizzy lizard

-lizard breath

 but only if i know you...like your personality and stuff...

 check links : dni spam followers

-🟢 = iwc or dniuf :d
+🟢 = iwc :d

-🌙 = dniuid :s
+🌙 = dniuf / dniuid :s

 ⛔ = dniuparty :[